One of Purbeck’s most famous landmarks sits just under the cliffs near the villages of Langton Matravers and Worth Matravers.

 Land & Wave

-Land & Wave offers coasteering sessions for young people (aged 8+), as well as private and group sessions.
+Land & Wave offers coasteering sessions for people aged eight and over, as well as private and group sessions.

 Protective equipment and wetsuits are provided.
 Land & Wave advise bringing your own swimwear, towel and an old pair of trainers.